 - 1. Remove the computer cover.
 See "Removing the cover" on page 10. - 2.
+Access the system board.
+See "Accessing system board components" on page 12. - 3.
+Remove any parts that might prevent access to the memory connectors. - 4.
 Locate the memory connectors.
-See "Identifying parts on the system board" on page 12. - 3.
+See "Identifying parts on the system board" on page 13. - 5.
 Open the retaining clips.

-4. Make sure that the notch 1 on the memory module aligns correctly with the connector key 2 on the system board.
+Position the memory module over the memory connector.
+Make sure that the notch 1 on the memory module aligns correctly with the connector key 2 on the system board.
 Push the memory module straight down into the connector until the retaining clips close.

-What to do next:
+- What to do next:

-- To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 25.
+- To work with another option, go to the appropriate section. - To complete the installation, go to "Replacing the cover and connecting the cables" on page 22.

-Installing adapters
+Installing PCI adapters

-This section provides information and instructions for installing and removing adapters.
-Your computer has two expansion connectors for PCI adapters and one for a PCI Express x1 adapter.
+This section provides information and instructions for installing and removing PCI adapters.
+Your computer has four expansion connectors.
+There are three connectors for PCI adapters and one for an AGP adapter or a PCI Express x16 graphics adapter connector (some models).

-To install an adapter:
+To install a PCI adapter:

 - 1. Remove the computer cover.
 See "Removing the cover" on page 10. - 2.
-Remove the screw from the adapter latch and remove the adapter latch. - 3.
-Remove the connector cover for the appropriate expansion connector.
+Remove the screw that secure the adapters. - 3.
+Remove the adapter cover latch and the connector cover for the appropriate expansion connector.